 Vertical, 4m, 6" Schedule 80 Pipe.

-Heated from 0.4m-3.6m.>p>
+Heated from 0.4m-3.6m.>

 Interactive Variables are used to control:

-Outer Surface Heat Flux

-Fill State Conditions
+Cli>Fill State Conditions

+<lu>

 Inlet Steam and Vapor Velocities

+<lu></do>

 </pre '''

 Additional Properties

 When in a pre-processor model, annotations also provide an Associated Component property.
 This property allows specifying a reference to a model component represented by the annotation.
 In a locked view, clicking on an annotation will select its associated component in the Navigator.